rsm-gh/nebula/README.md

 Currently it can reproduce music, manage lists and queues, but the database import and modification stills to be finished / debugged.
 Also it is pretty easy to add pluggins to customize or code new features, examples can be found in `etc/andromeda/pluggins`.

 Remark: Despite some widgets optimization, I find that the interface is a little bit slower than banshee which is mainly coded in C++.
-I noticed this with a database containing 14'650 tracks.
+I noticed this with a database containing 14'650 tracks (155 Gib).

 ## How to Install